kike-canaries/canairio_firmware/README.md

 ### Windows

-Please read the [Espressif Uploader](https://canair.io/docs/firmware_upload.html#espressif-uploader) section in the main documentation for details to load the firmware via the oficial **Espressif Download Tool** in Windows.
+Please read the [Espressif Uploader](https://canair.io/docs/firmware_upload.html#espressif-uploader) section in the main documentation to have details of how load the firmware via the official **Espressif Download Tool** in Windows.

 ## Via PlatformIO (Compiling on Linux, Mac or Windows)